primeoss/moonshot-bot/README.md

 To buy a token available on Moonshot, enter the command type, amount in SOL, and the token mint address.
 For example:

+Make sure the MINT address is in the correct format and not in all lowercase.

+- **Correct Mint**: 2aCU971KNDEM1kk7sNoeq3MYuAWhafAFs6fv21w7hPC2
+- **Incorrect Mint**: 2acu971kndem1kk7snoeq3myuawhafafs6fv21w7hpc2

 ```bash
 buy 0.01 EnterMintAddress
  ```